KaimingZhu/KaimingZhu/README.md

 #### 📫 How to reach me
 - [zhukm3@mail2.sysu.edu.cn](mailto:zhukm3@mail2.sysu.edu.cn).
-- Both Madarin, Cantonese and English is preferred.
+- I can communicate with Both Madarin and English.